 As a company with a longstanding commitment to helping kids succeed, we recognize that children and teens thrive most when they not only have physical health and access to quality education, but especially when they have social and emotional support and skills.
 This includes meaningful connections to peers, caring adults and their community.
 That’s why we created Hershey’s Heartwarming Project in 2018 and have partnered with leading youth-serving organizations that support connection and well-being, including Boys & Girls Clubs of America, Crisis Text Line, Making Caring Common, and WE.

-We’re also excited to announce the expansion of the Heartwarming Project Action Grants program which celebrates teens who take action in their homes, schools and communities to increase connection, empathy and inclusion.
+We’re also excited to announce the expansion of the Heartwarming Project Action Grants program on May 15th, which celebrates teens who take action in their homes, schools and communities to increase connection, empathy and inclusion.
 This year, we will select 500 teens across the U.S. and Canada to receive $250 action grants to spark connection and create community where they live.
 Last year, nearly 300 teens received grants to jumpstart amazing projects—such as starting kindness clubs, creating “well-being lounges” to combat stress in high schools, and hosting fun “come as you are” events focused on inclusion.
 This year, we’re so excited to celebrate even more teens who are finding creative ways to connect and build community during these times.

 While the weeks and months ahead feel uncertain and challenging, it’s the stories of connection and care across our communities that bring me hope.
 So, I’d like to leave you with a challenge if you’re willing: Whether it’s tuning in on May 15th, sharing the Action Grants opportunity with a young person you know, or taking your own “heartwarming” action to boost connection and well-being, how will you spark connection and create community these days?